marqth/Convex-Hull/README.md

 # Convex-Hull
-Convex Hull Project - y2022 - in collaboration with J. Racki and M.Morales
+Convex Hull Project - y2022 - in collaboration with J. Racki and M. Morales

 For this project, we had to work on an imposed subject, ours being the convex hulls.